-The Advantage Preservation team will work with the State Agency to customize a plan that will work in conjunction with current budget restraints and as a compliment to their current operations.
+The Advantage Archives team will work with any agency or department to customize a plan that will work in conjunction with current budget restraints and as a compliment to their current operations.
 Our goal is to partner closely with these institutions to continue to provide services and overcome limitations.
 Our current partnerships with several state level agencies actually have proven to offer MORE services at even LESS cost, allowing the reduced budgets to stretch even further and be applied to other areas of need.
-Our partnerships are not only complimentary to these agencies, but often increased service is seamless (Adding State Agency Specific Targets, Contacting Local Libraries for patron orders, etc.).
-We take great pride in these partnerships.
+Our partnerships are not only complimentary to these agencies, but often increased service is seamless.

 Advantage Preservation, we understand that preservation is only 1/2 of the equation.
-Once your materials are protected on microfilm, you need to consider accessibility to the valuable content.
-Advantage Preservation offers a user friendly digital solution to research your materials via any document management system, or utilizing our Community History Archive hosted solution.
+You need to consider accessibility to the valuable content.
+Advantage offers a user friendly digital solution to research your materials via any document management system, or utilizing our Community History Archive platform for a free hosted solution.
 After we digitize the records, plat books, maps, newspaper pages, meeting minutes, or documents.
 After the source material is digitized, we apply OCR (Optical Character Recognition) to the digital image.
 We create the XML and derivative files, index, and ingest the images for hosting on the Community History Archive portal.
 Your patrons can browse, search, view, clip, and share articles and pages from your community’s history.

 Our solutions provide greater efficiencies and less burden in fulfilling requests, performing research, and providing answers to inquiries that save both you and your patrons time and effort.
 Quickly search through your database by name, date range, keywords, etc…without the inconvenience (and expensive) of dealing with a microfilm reader, cabinets of paper documents, boxes of records, or shelves of bound volumes.